bokeh/bokeh/bokehjs/README.md

 Requirements
 ============

-1. You need to have node.js installed.
+1. You need to have node.js and and the node package manager (npm) installed.

 2. We're using Grunt for our Coffeescript build tool.
 Grunt will compile coffeescript, combine js files, and support node.js require syntax on the